Chapter 22 : Divergence

 “If not in this world, then the next.”

-Only then did she move, the heels of her shoes clicking across the floor until she disappeared into the heart of the castle once more.
+Only then did she move, the heels of her shoes clicking across the floor until she disappeared once more into the castle.

 The platform was a mass of bodies and trunks and animal cages, everyone shoving together for space in the queue for each carriage.
 The first-years were lost in the crowd, most still too small, crying out each time a larger foot came down on their own.
 Some called out farewells in heavy Scotch accents, having optioned to travel home using alternate means, anything to avoid the dangers of London air raids.
 The Hogwarts Express would also stop at various isolated stations for those students from the north and midlands, as well as for those whose families had taken refuge in a countryside that was itself only too-familiar with the whirring of aeroplane motors and the echo of firing ranges.